B-K91/Options-Tracker/README.md

     npm run start-prod
     ```

-10. **Open new terminal and Change into the `options-tracker-frontend` directory and Start the frontend:**
+10. **Open new terminal and Change into the `options-tracker-frontend/build` directory and Start the frontend:**

     ```
-    cd options-tracker-frontend
+    cd options-tracker-frontend/build
-    npm start prod
+    server
     ```